ftsrg/ingraph/README.md

 ## License

-The project uses the Apache 2.0 license and is supported by the MTA-BME Lendület Research Group on Cyber-Physical Systems.
+All code in this repository is available under the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html).
+The project was supported by the MONDO EU FP7 (EU ICT-611125) project and is currently developed by the MTA-BME Lendület Research Group on Cyber-Physical Systems.